 Two days in the region Marche Italy

-Our two days in Marche Italy were like a whirlwind of emotions.
-A jumble of languages.
-A hurricane of impressions and a culinary quick course in what the Marche region has to offer.
-Above all, they were one thing: an introduction to the sweet life of Italy, the Riviera del Conero and the Marche region.
-Imagine meeting a group of people who have never met.
+Our two days in the Marche region Italy were like a whirlwind of feelings.
+A mess of languages.
+A hurricane of impressions and a quick culinary course in what the Marche region has to offer.
+But above all they were one thing: an introduction to the sweet life of Italy, the Riviera del Conero and the Marche region.
+Imagine you meet a group of people who have never seen before.
 They want to show you their city and its surroundings.
 They want to explain to you how the people live there.
 We spend two days in the Marche region and experience exactly that.
-Only that strangers became friends very quickly.
-As warm as on this blogger trip, we have not been received anywhere.
-Here are our tips for two days in the region of Marche Italy.
+Except that strangers quickly became friends.
+Nowhere have we been received as warmly as on this trip.
+Here are our tips for two days in the Marche Italy region.

 Are you looking for Tips for a 2 week trip through Italy?
 Click on this link for a suggestion in English.